 (La=left hand index finger, Rb=right hand middle finger)

 You can access all Joy Boutrup’s letter charts for the Nun’s book braid either in her book (the ORANGE charts on page 57), or on Gary Mitchell’s Finger Tips site here (link will open in separate tab).
 His charts show the appropriate finger labels on each column for BOTH my solo braider method, and for two braiders.
 His headings may be slightly confusing when you first look at them – you can ignore the 1’s or 2’s, as shown in “L1b” or “R2b” !
-The 1 and 2 refer to the left and right braider, as at the top of Joy’s instructions, but that’s already clear from being on the left or right half of the chart.
+The 1 and 2 refer to the left and right braider, as at the top of Joy’s instructions above, but that’s already clear from being on the left or right half of the chart.
 Just read his heading R1b as Rb (right B finger) and you’ll do fine.

-Different letters are different widths.
+Spacing, and other details: Different letters are different widths.
 Since they run lengthwise along the braid, some letters – and their charts – have many more rows of braiding than others.
 “I” is the shortest, and I think “W” is the longest.
 The charts for the letters don’t necessarily resemble the letters, by the way!
 The columns in a chart correspond to the left-to-right order of the loops on your fingers, not to the left-right order of where the threads end up in the braid itself.

 I call this type of color patterning “pick-up,” and have a series of posts and tutorials on it in simpler braids than the letterbraids (click on Pickup in my upper menu, or under the 3 lines on a small screen).
 Pick-up requires using bicolor loops, and exchanging those two colors between the two layers of a braid, to creates patterns in opposite colors on the two sides of the braid.
 The letters show (backwards, though!) in the opposite dark-light configuration on the back of any of the letterbraids.

-Last updated September 14, 2025
+Last updated Dec 24, 2025

 © 2025 Ingrid Crickmore